Some must-try traditional Food while in Wales.

-This is not a rabbit but is best described as a Welsh version of Cheese on Toast.
+This is not actually made using rabbit but is best described as a Welsh version of Cheese on Toast.
 Welsh Rarebit is made by mixing cheese with a combination of these ingredients: Ale, Mustard, Paprika, Cayenne, Pepper, Worcestershire sauce, Beaten eggs, Milk and Salt and Pepper.
 The cheese mixture is poured onto toasted bread and baked / grilled until the topping is melted, oozing and golden.
 A variation is topped with a fried egg is known as ‘Buck Rarebit’ and the addition of tomato gives you a dish called ‘Blushing Bunny.’

 Crempogs tend to be served hot, piled into a stack and drizzled with butter and honey in a manner as pleasing to the eye as it is infuriating to your dietician.
 Moreover, ‘crempog’ is one of the most purely enjoyable words to say out loud in any language.